The new Masters in Environmental Sciences with Disaster Risk Science is a research based Masters composed of a full dissertation.

 - Disaster information technology specialists.

-Minimum admission requirements are any Honnours degree or National Higher Technicon Diploma and appropriate work experience.
-The number of admissions is limited and the programme committee will evaluate all applications on academic merit.
+Minimum admission requirements are any Honnours degree or National Higher Technicon Diploma and appropriate work experience (NQF level 8).
+The number of admissions is limited and the programme committee will evaluate all applications on academic merit with an average of 65%.
 Access to the Internet and e-mail is compulsory.
-Admissions end November of each year.
+Applications are open and will close end of November of each year.

 The programme follows a semi-distance learning model.
 Students are required to attend two sessions per semester.
 Examinations can be written at our decentralised centres